rokroskar/spark_workshop/notebooks/spark_tutorial/Spark_intro.md

 * `mapPartitions` -- similar to `map` but done on a per-partition basis (requires a generator function)
 * `sortBy` -- sort using the provided function

-Transformations are "lazy" evaluated - only executed once an *action* is performed.
+Transformations are evaluated "lazily" - only executed once an *action* is performed.

 Actions include:
 * `collect` -- pulls all elements of the RDD to the driver (often a bad idea!!)